Statistics and outlook for kidney cancer

 Remember that 5 year survival is a term that doctors use.
 It does not mean you will only live 5 years.
 It relates to the number of people in research who were still alive 5 years after diagnosis.
 Doctors follow what happens to people for 5 years or more after treatment in any research study.
 This is because there is only a small chance that a cancer will come back more than 5 years after treatment.
 They do not like to say these people are cured because there is that small chance.
 So they use the term 5 year survival instead.

-If you are diagnosed with stage one kidney cancer then your cancer is completely inside the kidney.
-This means it hasn’t had a chance to spread.
-Generally, your prognosis is very good, if you are well enough for treatment.
-More than 90 out of every 100 people (90%) diagnosed live for at least 5 years after diagnosis.
+About 4 out of 10 people diagnosed with kidney cancer (39%) have stage 1.
+This means your cancer is completely inside the kidney.
+It hasn’t had a chance to spread.
+Generally, your outlook is very good, if you are well enough for treatment.
+More than 90 out of every 100 people (90%) live for at least 5 years after diagnosis.

-With stage 2 cancers, the statistics show that between 65 and 75 out of every 100 people diagnosed (65 to 75%) live for at least 5 years after diagnosis.
+Just under 1 in 6 people diagnosed with kidney cancer (16%) have stage 2.
+Between 65 and 75 out of every 100 people (65 to 75%) live for at least 5 years after diagnosis.
 People at the higher end of the range are likely to have more slowly growing (lower grade) cancers and to be fit and well.

-Stage 3 means that cancer cells have spread to a lymph node near to the kidney.
-Again, prognosis is affected by grade and how well you are.
-Generally, between 40 and 70 out of every 100 people (40 to 70%) diagnosed with a stage 3 kidney cancer will live for at least 5 years after diagnosis.
+Just over 1 in 4 people diagnosed with kidney cancer (26%) have stage 3.
+This means that cancer cells have spread to a lymph node near to the kidney.
+Again, the outlook is affected by the grade and how well you are.
+Generally, between 40 and 70 out of every 100 people (40 to 70%) with a stage 3 kidney cancer will live for at least 5 years after diagnosis.
 Those at the higher end of this scale are likely to have lower grade cancers and to be fit and well.

-About 1 in 5 people (20%) with kidney cancer have stage 4 cancer when they are diagnosed.
+Just under 1 in 5 people with kidney cancer (19%) have stage 4 cancer when they are diagnosed.
 This either means the cancer has grown into the tissues around the kidney or it has spread to another part of the body.
-Overall, with a stage 4 kidney cancer, about 10 out of every 100 people (10%) diagnosed live for at least 5 years.
+Overall, with a stage 4 kidney cancer, about 10 out of every 100 people (10%) live for at least 5 years.
 But this is affected very much by the grade of the cancer.
 With a low grade cancer and local spread, some studies show 5 year survival statistics as high as 40 out of every 100 people (40%).

-There are 2 other factors that can affect your outcome (prognosis), apart from the stage of your cancer
+There are other factors that can affect your outcome (prognosis), apart from the stage of your cancer.
+These include

 The grade is how the cancer cells look under the microscope.
 The system of grading kidney cancer cells is called the Fuhrman system, after the man who created it.
 There are 4 groups (called grades 1 to 4), according to the size and appearance of the nucleus (the control centre) of the cancer cells.
 Grade 1 is the lowest grade and grade 4 the highest.
 Grade 4 cancers are more likely to grow quickly and are more likely to spread than lower grade cancers.